oneops/oneops.github.io/user/design/secrets-client-component.md

 ---
 layout: user-doc
-title: Keywhiz Client Component
+title: Secrets Client Component
 ---

-The _Keywhiz client_ [component](./components.html) exposes files containing
+The _secrets client_ [component](./components.html) exposes files containing
 secrets such as property files with password, keystore files, ssh keys and others on the filesytem of each compute of a platform.